JKasCode/lenny-python/README.md

 So far Lenny is kind of useless because you need to know the answer to your question for Lenny to learn.

 ### 0.3.4 updates:
- - Commands now have the option to have arguments
+ - Improved commands dictionary
- - Cleaner commands dictionary
+ - Moved commands dictionary to `cmds.py`
+ - New editable reminder that prints when you start the program
+ - New commands:
- - New command: `/cmds` which opens the /help command but jumps to commands
+   - `/cmds` which opens the /help command but jumps to commands
+   - `/reminder` which allows you to edit the reminder

 ### Using Lenny
  1. Clone this repository